nboisselier/backup_servers/README.md

 This script is written in bash.

 ## Config
-It use a simple bash config file (eg: /etc/backup_servers.conf), here is the default values:
+It use a simple bash config file (eg: /etc/backup_servers.conf), here are the default values:

 - BACKUP_DIR=""
 - SERVERS=""